-- WHERE: Outdoors in Alton Baker Park and at our Learnscape (plus at the Cascades Raptor Center and Mount Pisgah Arboretum).
+WHERE: Outdoors in Alton Baker Park and at our Learnscape Garden and Outdoor Classroom (plus one camp at the Cascades Raptor Center and three at Mount Pisgah Arboretum).

-- WHO: Kids ages 3-13 divided into five age groups, max 12 kids per camp, taught by experienced nature educators.
+WHO: Kids ages 3-13 in five age groups, max 12 kids per camp, taught by experienced nature educators.

-- REGISTRATION and PAYMENT: Enrollment is online.
-When you create an account your registration information will be saved for future programs.
+REGISTRATION and PAYMENT: Enrollment is online.
+When you enroll, you will create an account and your registration information will be saved for future programs.
+Be sure to read our cancellation policy on this page below.
+Returning families — please review and update your online information yearly.

 Our Site in Alton Baker Park